APPRENTICE GUIDE

 3rd Year Apprentice · Apprentice

-Join 1,000+ UK apprentices tracking off-the-job training hours with Elec-Mate.
-Automatic logging, compliance tracking, and Ofsted-ready records.
+Join UK apprentices tracking off-the-job training hours with Elec-Mate.
+Automatic study logging, compliance forecasting, and evidence-backed records.
 7-day free trial, cancel anytime.

 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”